Fillmore District, San Francisco: Redevelopment and displacement

 As a result of the project's displacement of residents and businesses, its mixed and arguably discriminatory economic impact, and its design (featuring mid-century renewal concepts such as superblocks and strict separation of uses), the redevelopment of the Fillmore is considered by most to have been unsuccessful and regrettable.
 Post-redevelopment, encroaching gentrification and the physical decay of cheaply constructed housing complexes have led to a neighborhood of stark contrasts between rich and poor.
 As of 2001, only 4% of the "Certificates of Preference" issued to businesses forced out by the RDA had been redeemed.

 Urban renewal

 In the 1990s–2000s, the neighborhood underwent another wave of urban renewal and gentrification in the form of a new "Jazz District" along Fillmore Street with mostly upscale jazz-themed restaurants, and proposed condominium construction.

 Financial role

 After the collapse of Market Street during the 1906 earthquake, many of the commercial businesses and financial institutions moved to the Fillmore District.
 Since then, the Fillmore has played a vital role in the economy of San Francisco.
 However, after most of Market Street was rebuilt, many businesses moved back and the Financial District once again eclipsed the Fillmore district in terms of economic importance.

+Loss of supermarket

+Safeway opened a supermarket on Webster Street in the Fillmore District in 1984.
+Many senior citizens and disabled persons with limited mobility came to rely on that store as their most convenient destination for purchasing groceries and other basic supplies.
+It was the only full-service grocery store in the area.

+In January 2024, Safeway announced that it was closing the store due to public safety concerns (i.e., the city's crime crisis), but then reversed course in response to the ensuring public uproar and announced that the store would stay open into 2025.

+During 2024, the public safety situation did not improve.
+For example, in August 2024, the local trial court threw out 70 misdemeanor cases (including charges as serious as vehicular manslaughter) because it was overwhelmed with felony cases and had no capacity for trials of lesser crimes.
+According to one security guard at the store who spoke to The San Francisco Standard on condition of anonymity, the Webster Street store was losing approximately $7,000 in merchandise per day to theft.

+On December 11, 2024, Safeway announced that the store would be closing on or around February 7, 2025.
+In a statement, the company explained that the closure was "due to ongoing concerns about associate and customer safety, as well as persistent issues with theft".
+All employees were to be transferred to other Safeway stores in the area.
+Safeway had already agreed to sell the underlying land to Align Real Estate, which had indicated that it planned to build a mixed-use development on the site.
+However, as of December 2024, Align had not revealed whether the planned development would include a grocery store.